 The sun is shining and it’s beautiful outside.
 A little vitamin D would be nice.

 My muscles are atrophying.
 Could we use them a bit?

 Hello!
 I’ve got nothing more to give today!
 Please stop working.

 Were you smiling and nodding your head when you read the list?
 That's good.
 Now, imagine what is happening to your body if you ignore such signals for days and weeks at a time.

 Research published in the journal Health Psychology (Health Psychology: Biological, Psychological, and Sociocultural Perspectives by Margaret K Snooks) found that three 10-minute exercise breaks can boost a person's mood, energy level and focus.
 Just 10 minutes!
 I would suggest that similar breaks to nourish your body and handle its normal functions is important, too.

 - Stretch deliberately

 - Call a friend (you'll probably start stretching and yawning spontaneously)

 - Set an alarm for every hour to take a body check break until you do it without thinking

 Even if you can't get out and away, you can stretch and move right at your desk.
-Here's a link to a 2-page publication, Stretch Breaks, showing simple stretching exercises you can do at or near your desk.

 Do you hear your body talk or have you been deaf to it?
 If you do pay attention, what do you do to make sure that your energy remains good throughout the day?